If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 1. SSL Trust Badges

-This is one of the most common types of website trust badges.
+This is one of the most common types of trust badges for website.
 In Google Chrome, this is the little lock that goes next to your URL:

 It shows that your site has an SSL certificate and is secure.
 Google Chrome is now going a step further.
 By clicking on the lock icon next to any domain, you can then click on Certificate: